neok/oioi-documentation/README.md

 ![OIOI Logo](https://www.plugsurfing.com/assets/img/icons/ps-oioi-logo-small.png)
 # OIOI Documentation
-Documentation for the OIOI interface to connect to the PlugSurfing service
+Documentation for the OIOI interface to connect to the PlugSurfing service.

+Please see http://docs.plugsurfing.com for a readable version.

 ## Building HTML
 Change into `docs` and run `make html`.